Essential Tips for Thriving in Sustainable Gardening

 Seed Saving for Self-Sufficient Sustainable Gardening

 Seed saving connects you to generations of gardeners and moves you toward self-sufficient gardening.
 Start with easy crops like tomatoes, beans, and lettuce.
+Let a few perfect specimens mature fully, harvest seeds, dry them thoroughly, and store in a cool, dark place.

 Edible Landscaping Ideas